 Restraining orders are legal tools to protect individuals from harassment, abuse, and unwanted contact.
 Violating a restraining order is a serious criminal offense that may result in immediate arrest, hefty fines, and potential imprisonment.
 Such violations carry severe legal consequences in civil court, often leading to a permanent criminal record with lasting impacts on one’s future.
-This article explores the types of protective and restraining orders, the potential legal consequences of violations, and the lasting impact, with insights from Nicole Duncan, an experienced attorney specializing in family law and restraining order cases in California.
+This article explores the types of protective and restraining orders, the potential legal consequences of violations, and the lasting impact, with insights from Nicole Duncan, an experienced Los Angeles Domestic Violence Attorney specializing in family law and restraining order cases in California.

 Understanding Restraining Orders and Their Purpose